 Once you hit the town of Barrydale, you’ll officially be on Route 62, and the road begins to wind towards Calitzdorp, famous for its port, Outdshoorn, popular for its ostriches, and eventually Port Elizabeth.

 Perhaps the hardest part about picking your way along Route 62 is identifying which wine estates to spend time at.
 Constantia, Stellenbosch and Franschhoek are all worthy of individual day trips.
-But if you’re picking from the rest along the route, ones to watch out for are the Excelsior Wine Estate, Graham Beck Wines, the Klipdrift Brandy Distillery, De Wetshof Estate, Springfield Wine Estate and Diemersfontein.
+But if you’re picking from the rest along the route, ones to watch out for are the Excelsior Wine Estate, Graham Beck Wines, De Wetshof Estate, Springfield Wine Estate and Diemersfontein.

 Each wine estate along the route offers something unique, be it in varietals, setting, dining or simply atmosphere, but if you’re unsure about where to head, it often pays to follow your nose and pull over when the moment takes you.